DSpace/RestContract/projections.md

 The _full_ projection includes all linked subresources also embedded in the response.

-Since embeds may include other embedded resources, it is important to limit the number of embed levels alloweds.
+Since embeds may include other embedded resources, it is important to limit the number of embed levels allowed.
 Thus, only two levels of embeds will be returned at maximum when the _full_ projection is requested.

 ## Custom Projections